Stichodactyla mertensii

 Stichodactyla mertensii, commonly known as Mertens' carpet sea anemone, is a species of sea anemones in the family Stichodactylidae.
 It is regarded as the largest sea anemone with a diameter of over 1 m, the next largest being Heteractis magnifica, which has longer tentacles.
 This species has an oral disc that can be described as more ovoid than circular that contours to the surrounding substrate and is attached to the substrate by adhesive verrucae, which are wart-like projections.
 Its blunt or pointed tentacles are uniformly shaped, and are only about 1–2 cm long.
 It contains obligate symbiotic zooxanthellae, and is a host to around half the species of anemonefish and one damselfish, Dascyllus trimaculatus.

 Distribution

-S. mertensii is found on rocky or coral substrate and is widespread throughout the tropical and subtropical waters of the Indo-Pacific area from Mauritius to Fiji and from the Ryukyu Islands of southern Japan to Australia.
+S. mertensii is found on rocky or coral substrate and is widespread throughout the tropical and subtropical waters of the Hawaii, USA, North America, Indo-Pacific area. from Mauritius to Fiji and from the Ryukyu Islands of southern Japan to Australia.
 While this species can be confused with Stichodactyla gigantea and S. haddoni, they are most easily distinguished by habitat since the former two prefer sand while S. mertensii prefers rocky or coral substrate.